dotnet - General driver for running the command-line commands.

 Prints out the version of the CLI tooling.

-Prints out more detailed information about the CLI tooling, such as the current operating system, commit SHA for the version, etc.
+Prints out detailed information about the CLI tooling and the environment, such as the current operating system, commit SHA for the version, and other information.

 Prints out a short help for the command.
 If using with